Wei Qing of the Han Dynasty — From Slave to Great Marshal

 The emperor set two new positions for Wei Qing and Huo Qubing, as the most powerful and honorable officials of the Han Empire.

 At that time, his sister Wei Zifu was already the queen.
 But as time went by, other young, beautiful concubines obtained the emperor's attention, Zifu got older and wasn’t as appreciated by the emperor as she used to be.

-Because of Wei Qing and Huo Qubing’s achievement and contribution, the emperor kept promising them that Wei Zifu would be the most honorable queen forever, her son would stay as the crown prince safely.
+Because of Wei Qing and Huo Qubing’s achievements and contributions, the emperor kept promising them that Wei Zifu would be the most honorable queen forever, and her son would stay as the crown prince safely.

-Meanwhile, Princess Pingyang, the master that he and his sister used to serve, married to Wei Qing.
+Meanwhile, Princess Pingyang, the master that he and his sister used to serve, married Wei Qing.

 Gilt Silver Incense Burner that Emperor Wudi Awarded to Princess Pingyang and Wei Qing — Shaanxi History Museum